-Here in this article, we can get the coronavirus how the deadly Covid-19 outbreak from Wuhan city in China and spreading its tentacles across the world.
+Here in this article, we can get the coronavirus and the deadly Covid-19 outbreak from Wuhan city in China and spread its tentacles across the world.

 As the number of cases and deaths continue to increase daily, Pharmaceutical Technology surveyed readers on their view of how serious a threat Wuhan coronavirus is to global health.